Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/architecture/README.md

 {:.note}

 ### Base energy function
 The base energy function, represented by the method `Agent.base_energy_function()`, is the initially proposed agent behaviour function.
-This functions is very naive in that it makes a black and white separation between proself and prosocial agents (<.5 SVO means proself, >=.5 SVO means prosocial).
-While prosocial agents will always fish their consumption, the consumption of the proself agents differs based on the available resources.
+This functions is very naive in that it makes a black and white separation between pro-self and pro-social agents (<.5 SVO means pro-self, >=.5 SVO means pro-social).
+While pro-social agents will always fish their consumption, the consumption of the pro-self agents differs based on the available resources.
-Assume $$A$$ the set of all proself agents.
-Then for each agent $$a\in A$$ the amount of energy it consumes can be defined as $$c(a)$$.
-If $$f$$ is then defined as the amount of resources or fish available, $$s$$ a certain threshold value and $$$$
+Let $$A_p\subseteq A$$ be the set of all pro-self agents as a subset of the set of all agents.
+Each agent $$a\in A_p$$ has a predetermined and constant metabolism value, which we define here as $$m$$.
+An agent consumes a little more than they need, which is why a predefined and constant consumption factor is added.
+Let us define this factor as $$c$$.
+Say that the total amount of resource that's available when agent goes fishing is denoted as $$f_a$$.
+If the amount of resource that available fish for each agent falls below a certain threshold (denoted $$s$$), pro-self agents start behaving differently.
+Their behaviour can be defined as follows:

+$$
+\begin{array}{lr}c_a=
+    \begin{cases}
+        m\cdot c\cdot g\ & \frac{f_a}{|A|}<s\\
+        m\cdot c & \text{otherwise}
+    \end{cases} & \forall a\in A_p
+\end{array}
+$$

 ### Restricted energy function (default)
 The restricted energy function, represented by the method `Agent.restricted_energy_function`(), builds on the base function by adding a epoch-based resource restriction.

 The point at which the restriction kicks in or out can be altered through the `simulation:res_limit_factor` and `simulation:res_unlimit_factor` parameters respectively.
-Refer to [Parameters](../parameters/) for more information.
+Refer to [Restricted model limit parameters](../parameters/restricted-model-limit-parameters) for more information.
 {:.note}

 If this restriction is active, agents are only allowed to fish if they would die otherwise.
 However, each agent has a chance of ignoring this restriction.
 The probability hereof is linearly dependent of the agent's social value orientation, i.e. if they range more towards pro-selfness, they are inclined to ignore the restriction more often.
 However, agents that choose to ignore this rule have have a probability of being caught.
 If they are catched red-handed, they are punished and can't fish for a predetermined number of epochs.

 The probability of an agent being caught and the amount of epochs they can't fish if they are caught can be altered through the `agent:caught_chance` and `agent:caught_cooldown_factor` parameters respectively.
-Refer to [Parameters](../parameters/) for more information.
+Refer to [Agent-specific parameters](../parameters/#agent-specific-parameters) for more information.
 {:.note}

 ## Agent procreation
 If agents have enough energy available, they can procreate.
 The procreation is implemented in the static method `Agent.procreate()`.
 Repeatedly, two random agents are taken from the list of parents and they procreate.
 Apart from the child's social value orientation, all attributes remain constant.
 The child's social value orientation is dynamic however, and is chosen depending on the parents' social value orientations and energy levels.
 This model implements two social value orientation inheritance functions, which are described in the sections below.

 The social value orientation inheritance function can be altered through the `agent:svo_inheritance_function` parameter.
-Refer to [Parameters](../parameters/) for more information.
+Refer to [General agent parameters](../parameters/#general-agent-parameters) for more information.
 {:.note}

 ### SVO inheritance from either parent (default)